sitepack-io/storelinkr-wordpress/readme.txt

 == Changelog ==

-= 2.6.4 =
+= 2.7.0 =

 Release date: 2025-03-05

 #### Enhancements

+* Download images directly from the StoreLinkr CDN instead of receiving the image content in the API call
 * Support for longer attribute names (max length was 28 characters due to data model in WooCommerce)
-* Improved code for creating and storing product attributes
+* Improved code for creating and linking product attributes

 #### Bugfixes